Dwayne Fields and Caroline Pantling

 Dwayne is a Fellow of the Royal Geographical Society.
 In 2018, he was presented with its ‘Geographical Award’ for empowering young people to explore the world.

 At the end of 2019 Dwayne and his expedition partner Phoebe Smith, travelled the length of mainland Britain as part of their mission to engage young people to realise there are epic adventures on their own doorstep, to highlight environmental issues close to home, and to turn the spotlight on wildlife conservation.
-Their inaugural trip taking a group of under-privileged young people to Antarctica was completed in 2022 through their #WeTwo Foundation, and their next trip is to the Galapagos Islands in late 2024.
+Their inaugural trip taking a group of under-privileged young people to Antarctica was completed in 2022 through their #WeTwo Foundation, and was followed by a trip to the Galapagos Islands in late 2024.

-For his latest television series, Dwayne and Ben Fogle have undertaken an extraordinary journey stepping back in time, to wear the clothes, eat the food and using the same kit as their Edwardian heroes, Scott, Shackleton, and Amundsen.
-Their adventures were broadcast in the Channel 5 series “Endurance: Race to the Pole”.
+A recent television series saw Dwayne join forces with Ben Fogle to undertaken an extraordinary journey: stepping back in time to wear the clothes, eat the food, and use the same kit as their Edwardian heroes, Scott, Shackleton, and Amundsen.
+Their adventure was broadcast in the Channel 5 series “Endurance: Race to the Pole”.

 Dwayne is also one of the explorers guiding two-time Academy Award® nominee Will Smith on “Welcome to Earth”, a Disney+ original series from National Geographic.
-This is an extraordinary, once-in-a-lifetime adventure around the world to explore Earth’s greatest wonders and reveal its most hidden secrets.
+This once-in-a-lifetime adventure around the world explores Earth’s greatest wonders and reveals its most hidden secrets.

-Find out more about Dwayne and his inspiring projects here.
+Find out more about Dwayne and his inspiring projects and adventures here.

 About Caroline Pantling